| |

 in 1958 at WROV.

-He also worked at WHYE in Roanoke.
-Jim was hired from
+in Roanoke.
+Jim was hired from KQV Pittsburgh to be

-KQV Pittsburgh to be WPOP's program director and morning
+WPOP's program director and morning driver (replacing

-driver (replacing Tom Allen),
+Tom Allen), though

 After